 FOR ALL WHO HAVE LOST A FRIEND

-He was a show poodle-therapy dog and when we visited my dying friend, I realized some dogs can cross the rainbow bridge both ways - especially at Christmas.
+He was a show poodle-therapy dog and when we visited my dying friend, I realized some dogs can cross the rainbow bridge both ways.

 Vickie Haywood, Dog Sports Editor Writer

 When the litter was 6 weeks old I took them to see the stud owner, Mike Lamb.
-I carried them inside in a laundry basket and he immediately picked up this boy and said "Boy!
+He immediately picked up my pick puppy and said "Boy!
 You sure can tell he's Devon's son."
-Indeed, his father went on to become one of the top producing Miniature Poodles of all time.
+The names stuck and in fact, his sire Devon went on to become one of the top producing Miniature Poodles of all time.
 His Name was Ch Kiyara Name your Pleasure.

-Devonson gave a last gift to a wonderful friend and mentor who passed from this life to the next some years ago.
+Devonson gave a last gift to a wonderful friend and mentor who passed from this life to the next one.

 Rick Koester lay dying in his bed in Moncks Corner SC that year.
 He had been diagnosed with terminal non Hodgkin's lymphoma.
 Rick was one of my dearest friends who gave so much of himself to me.
 I took a drive on a Thanksgiving Saturday with Devonson at my side.
 We arrived and as the door opened Devon grabbed the present we had brought, a huge green froggy that played Christmas tunes and lit up.
-He leaped to the hospital bed in Rick's Moms living room and lay down beside him, mouthing the froggy to make it play.
+He leaped to the hospital bed in Rick's mother had set up in living room and lay down beside Rick, mouthing the froggy to make it play.

-For many hours that day he stroked Devons fur, kissed him, loved him, laughed at his antics.
+For many hours that day Rick stroked Devons fur, kissed him, loved him, laughed at his antics.
 We played music he loved and talked of many things.

 When I left, long after dark, I knew I would never see my friend again alive in this world.
 As I closed the door I heard him say, "that wonderful poodle gave me the best hours of pain free peace I have had in weeks.
 That is a true Gentleman poodle."
 Rick lost his battle only a few days later, but he gave me a gift I will always have.

-When Devonson left me and went to wait for me at the rainbow bridge with Logan who went before him, I was sure I had lost a part of me I would never experience again....
+When Devonson left me and went to wait for me at the rainbow bridge, I was sure I had lost a part of me I would never experience again....